Simple Mechanisms for Agents with Non-linear Utilities: Introduction

+In this paper, we consider service constrained environments where, in any outcome the mechanism produces, each agent is either considered served or unserved.
+The designer has a downward feasibility constraint (e.g., single-item, multi-unit, matriod) that governs which subset of agents can be simultaneously served, but the other aspects of the outcome, e.g., payments, are unconstrained.
+We mainly focus on revenue maximization and welfare maximization.
+Our results can be extended to other objectives (e.g., residual surplus).
+See more discussion on extension in \Cref{sec:conclude}.

-As noted above for non-linear agents, mechanisms based on price-posting are not generally good even for single-agent mechanisms.
-This paper defines a notion of single-agent approximation by price-posting (see next paragraph) and shows that, for non-linear agents that satisfy this definition, approximately optimal multi-agent price-posting-based mechanisms can be derived from analogous mechanisms for linear agents.
-This reduction framework allows many known approximation mechanisms for linear agents to be lifted to non-linear agents environments.
-The approximation factors we obtain are the product of the single-agent approximation factor of posted-pricing and the approximation factor of the linear multi-agents mechanism.
-As examples of the reduction, we apply it to the simple linear-agent mechanisms (a), (b), and (c), above.
+\paragraph{Reduction Framework of Multi-agent Mechanisms for Non-linear Utility} This paper defines a notion of single-agent approximation by price-posting (see next paragraph) and shows that, for non-linear agents that satisfy this definition, approximately optimal multi-agent mechanisms can be derived from analogous mechanisms for linear agents.
+This reduction framework is general -- it applies under any downward-closed feasibility constraint (e.g., single-item, multi-unit, matriod) and common objectives (e.g., revenue, welfare, or their convex combination) and thus allows many known approximation mechanisms for linear agents to be lifted to non-linear agent environments.
+The approximation factors we obtain are the product of the single-agent approximation factor of price-posting for non-linear utility and the approximation factor of the multi-agent mechanism for linear utility.
+As examples of the reduction, we apply it to the simple mechanisms studied in the literature -- posted pricing mechanisms and the marginal revenue mechanism.